svermeulen/vim-yoink/README.md

 You can optionally override the default behaviour with the following settings:

-`g:yoinkMaxItems` - History size.
+- `g:yoinkMaxItems` - History size.
 Default: `20`

-`g:yoinkIncludeDeleteOperations` - When set to `1`, delete operations such as `x` or `d` or `s` will also be added to the yank history.
+- `g:yoinkIncludeDeleteOperations` - When set to `1`, delete operations such as `x` or `d` or `s` will also be added to the yank history.
 Default: `0`
+- `g:yoinkSavePersistently` - When set to `1`, the yank history will be saved persistently across sessions of vim.
+Note: Requires Neovim.
+See <a href="#shada-support">here</a> for details.
+Default: `0`

-`g:yoinkSyncSystemClipboardOnFocus` - When set to `0`, the System Clipboard feature described below will be disabled.
+- `g:yoinkSyncSystemClipboardOnFocus` - When set to `0`, the System Clipboard feature described below will be disabled.
 Default: `1`

-`g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
+- `g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
 Default: `0`.
 Note that you can leave this off and just use the toggle key instead for cases where you want to format after the paste.

-`g:yoinkMoveCursorToEndOfPaste` - When set to `1`, the cursor will always be placed at the end of the paste.
+- `g:yoinkMoveCursorToEndOfPaste` - When set to `1`, the cursor will always be placed at the end of the paste.
 Default is to match normal vim behaviour (`0`) which places cursor at the beginning when pasting multiline yanks.
 Setting to `1` can be nicer because it makes the post-paste cursor position more consistent between multiline and non-multiline pastes (that is, it is at the end in both cases).
 And also causes consecutive multiline pastes to be ordered correctly.

-`g:yoinkSavePersistently` - When set to `1`, the yank history will be saved persistently across sessions of vim.
-Note: Requires Neovim.
-See <a href="#shada-support">here</a> for details.
-Default: `0`

 ## <a id="shada-support"></a>Persistent/Shared History